sammadaan/CoreVeil_Automation_demo/README.md

-# CoreVeil_Automation_demo
+# Firebase Studio

-this is only a demo website
+This is a NextJS starter in Firebase Studio.

+To get started, take a look at src/app/page.tsx.